madjugglers/pattern-book/04_five_person_patterns.md

 ### Original Twister Weave

-Count: Feeders 4-Count, Feedees 6-Count moving
+Count: Feeders 4-Count, Feedees 6-Count moving.

 Each weaver passes once on the end to Mr. Outside (X), and then has a 6-count (2 right hand selves) to move to the inside and turn around.
 Then pass once to Mr. Inside (Y) and continue in a 6-count outside and then turning around.